elf4j/jpl-elf4j/README.md

 ## User Story

-As an application developer using the Java Platform Logging (JPL) API, I want to opt to use the [elf4j-impl-core](https://github.com/elf4j/elf4j-impl-core) as the runtime logging engine.
+As an application developer using the Java Platform Logging (JPL) API, I want to opt to use [elf4j-impl-core](https://github.com/elf4j/elf4j-impl-core) as the runtime logging engine.

 ## Prerequisite